You can access databases from the database page.

 If you have a problem accessing databases, please contact Circulation West at (662) 915-5858.

 If you are looking for articles on general topics, you may want to use general databases like Academic Search Premier, Nexis Uni (formally LexisNexis, or JSTOR.
-If you want to search subject-specific database, then take a look at the subject listing on the database page or contact your Subject Liaison.
+If you want to search subject-specific database, then take a look at the subject listing on the A-Z Database Page or contact your Subject Liaison.

 If you already have a citation, try Citation Linker to quickly determine if we have access to a particular item.